Praful932/Kitabe/README.md

 ### Objective ✍
-Our objective is to build an application for all Book Lovers ♥ like us out there where all you have to do is rate some of your favorite books and the application will do it's **voodoo magic** 🧙‍♂️ and give you some more books that you may **love😍 to read**.
+Our objective is to build an application for all Book Lovers ♥ like us out there where all you have to do is rate some of your favorite books and the application will do its **voodoo magic** 🧙‍♂️ and give you some more books that you may **love😍 to read**.

 ### Dataset 🧾
 The Dataset that we used for this task is the [goodbooks-10k](https://github.com/zygmuntz/goodbooks-10k) dataset.
 It consists of 10k books with a total of 6 million ratings.
 That's huge right! 😮.
 There are some more huge datasets such as [Book-Crossings](http://www2.informatik.uni-freiburg.de/~cziegler/BX/) but they are kinda old 😬.